 - Drive belief

 - Build out brand proposition

 - Help the brand team execute

-One of the specific areas highlighted by Daniel was around the Chulapo Challenge – a source of intrigue for UK potential customers.
+One of the specific areas highlighted by Daniel at Quirks Event was around the Chulapo Challenge – a source of intrigue for UK potential customers.
 It was important for Molson Coors to ensure that this personality resonated well with the market and that they understood the symbolism.